 The Mole Antonelliana and Museo Egizio

 The famous Mole Antonelliana looms nearby, known for its tall spire.
-It provides amazing city views and lodges the Museo Egizio, a top place for Egyptian art Apart from Cairo, it’s among the largest collections, telling tales of ancient ‘s culture.
+It provides amazing city views and lodges the Museo Egizio, a top place for Egyptian art Apart from Cairo, it’s among the largest collections, telling tales of ancient Egypt‘s culture.

 Walking through Turin means seeing its impressive Baroque and Art Nouveau buildings.
 It’s a golden stop for those wanting a dive into Italy’s royal past.